ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 the high-level Transport Services architecture defined in
 {{!I-D.ietf-taps-arch}}.
-A Transport Services system supports asynchronous, atomic transmission of messages over transport protocols and network paths dynamically selected at runtime, in environments where an Endpoint selects from multiple interfaces and potential transport protocols.
+A Transport Services system supports asynchronous, atomic transmission of messages over transport protocols and network paths dynamically selected at runtime, in environments where an endpoint selects from multiple interfaces and potential transport protocols.

 Applications that adopt this API will benefit from a wide set of